Worst Case, We Get Married

-Worst Case, We Get Married (Et au pire, on se mariera) is a 2017 French-Canadian drama film, directed by Léa Pool.
+Worst Case, We Get Married (Et au pire, on se mariera) is a 2017 Canadian-Swiss drama film directed by Léa Pool and co-written by Pool and Sophie Bienvenu.
 Adapted from the novel by Sophie Bienvenu, the film stars Sophie Nélisse and Karine Vanasse.
+It follows Aïcha, a 14-year-old girl who develops strong feelings for an older man.
+In 2017, Pool received the Vancouver International Film Festival's Women in Film and Television Artistic Merit Award for the film.
+That year, it also won the Young Jury Prize at the Französische Filmtage Tübingen-Stuttgart.